What Does a Website Cost in South Africa? [2026 Price Guide]

 How much does it cost to build a website in South Africa? +

-Website design prices in South Africa start from R5,590 for a professional 5–9 page small business website and range up to R100,000+ for large custom corporate builds.
+Website design prices in South Africa start from R5,590 for a professional 5 to 9 page small business website and range up to R100,000+ for large custom corporate builds.
 Most South African businesses spend between R8,000 and R12,000 for a fully functional, mobile-responsive WordPress website.
 E-commerce stores start from R7,580.
 Enterprise builds start from R16,900.

 What is the price of a 5-page website in South Africa? +